TheCheese42/soul-knight-tools/README.md

 ### sk_weapons.py

 Generate a CSV file of all weapons sorted by category with data from the [Soul Knight Fandom Wiki](https://soul-knight.fandom.com/wiki/Soul_Knight_Wiki).
-Can also generate a CSM file with links to images of the weapons, hosted on said Wiki.
+Can also generate a CSV file with links to images of the weapons, hosted on said Wiki.

 ```sh
 python sktools/sk_weapons.py > weapons.csv